netizer/integrative/README.md

 ## Using `Integrative` on a single instance

-So what if you'd like to prefetch something not for a list of users, but for a sibgle user?
+So what if you'd like to prefetch something not for a list of users, but for a single user?
 Well, it works exactly how you would think:

 ```ruby